x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

 ### Configure user mailbox properties in the new EAC

 1. In the new EAC, navigate to **Recipients** \> **Mailboxes**.

-The **mailboxes** and **shared** tabs under **Recipients** (of the classic EAC) are now merged into a single tab, **Mailboxes** in the new EAC.
+  The user **mailboxes** and **shared** mailboxes tabs (of the Classic EAC) under **Recipients**, are now merged into a single tab, **Mailboxes**.
 On clicking the **Mailboxes** tab, you can view the shared and user mailboxes under one list view.
 On top of the list of shared and user mailboxes, the following options are provided:
    - **Add a shared mailbox**: Use this option to create a new shared mailbox.

-   - **Set default message size restrictions**: Use this option to set a maximum size for messages that can be sent and received by the new mailboxes in your organization.
-These settings are applied by default to mailboxes you create.
+   - **Set default message size restrictions**: Use this option to set a maximum size for messages that can be sent and received by the mailboxes in your organization.
+These settings are applied by default to the mailboxes you create.

    - **Refresh**: Use this option to refresh the mailbox list.

-   - **Export**: Use this option to download a .csv file(excel sheet) with details of all the user mailboxes.
+   - **Export**: Use this option to download a .csv file (excel sheet) with details of all the mailboxes.

-   - **Search**: Use this option to search for any user mailbox by entering the suitable keyword.
+   - **Search**: Use this option to search for any mailbox by entering the suitable keyword.

-   - **Filter**: Use this detailed option for creating custom filters or using shared filters.
+   - **Filter**: Use this detailed option for creating custom filters or using pre-defined filters.

    - **Normal List** and **Compact List** - The default view that you see when you open Mailboxes is the normal listing view.
-In the Compact List view you can see more number of columns with reduced spaces in between.
+In the Compact List view, you can see more number of rows with reduced spaces in between.

-   - Also, when you select any mailbox by clicking on the radio button next to the display name(on any row), certain additional options are also available on top:
+   - Also, when you select any mailbox by clicking on the radio button next to the display name (on any row), certain additional options are also available on top:

       - **Hide from address list**: Select this option to prevent the recipient from appearing in the address book and other address lists that are defined in your Exchange organization.
 After you select this option, users can still send messages to the recipient by using the email address.

-      - Other additional options such as Edit contact information, Manage mailbox delegation, Recover deleted items, Convert to shared mailbox, Edit email address, Refresh etc. are also displayed on clicking the more options (**...**) button on top.
+      - Other additional options such as Edit contact information, Manage mailbox delegation, Recover deleted items, Convert to shared mailbox, Edit email address, Refresh, etc. are also displayed on clicking the more options (**...**) button on top.

 2. In the list of user mailboxes, click the mailbox that you want to change the properties for.
-A flyout is displayed for the selected user mailbox.
+A display pane is shown for the selected user mailbox.

-3. On this page, the **Mailbox** and **Account** links are provided for changing the properties.
+3. On this page, the user can change the **Mailbox** and **Account** settings.

-4. Use the **Mailbox** link to change any of the following the properties.
+4. Use the **Mailbox** settings for changing any of the following properties.

    - **Email addresses**